aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/030_basic_experiment/30-experiment-cli/_index.en.md

 }
 ```

-A note on finding the `path` and `values` for `filters`: as described under ["Resource filters"](https://docs.aws.amazon.com/fis/latest/userguide/targets.html#target-identification), filter paths are based on API output.
+A note on finding the `path` and `values` for `filters`: as described under ["**Resource filters**"](https://docs.aws.amazon.com/fis/latest/userguide/targets.html#target-identification) in the AWS documentation, filter paths are based on API output.
 E.g.: if we want to only target running EC2 instances we could use the AWS CLI to list instances:

 ```bash
 aws ec2 describe-instances